gaarangoa/pbmf/README.md

 # Predictive Biomarker Modeling Framework (PBMF)
-The PBMF is an automated neural network framework based on contrastive learning.
+The PBMF (<a href="https://www.cell.com/cancer-cell/fulltext/S1535-6108(25)00130-8#fig1" open=blank_>Publised in Cancer cell </a>) is an automated neural network framework based on contrastive learning.
 This general-purpose framework explores potential predictive biomarkers in a systematic and unbiased manner.

 ![alt text](./track.gif) Under the hood, the PBMF searches for a biomarker that maximizes the benefit under treatment of interest while at the same time minimizes the effect of the control treatment.